-Before you decide to file a medical malpractice lawsuit in Wisconsin, be aware that these cases are notoriously complex.
-Voluminous medical records need to be analyzed, and expert witness testimony (for both sides) is often essential.
-In this article, we'll take a look at the Wisconsin statute of limitations for medical malpractice lawsuits, how expert witnesses are used, and Wisconsin's damages cap, which can affect your situation even if your case is successful.
+Before you decide to file a medical malpractice lawsuit in Wisconsin, be prepared for the complexity of these kinds of cases.
+Stacks of medical records need to be analyzed, and expert witness testimony (for both sides) is often essential.
+On top of that, a number of state laws need to be understood and complied with.
+In this article, we'll take a look at:

-Wisconsin's statute of limitations for a medical malpractice lawsuit can be found at Wisconsin Statutes section 893.55.
-This rule specifies that the case must be filed within "three years from the date of the injury," or "one year from the date the injury was discovered or, in the exercise of reasonable diligence should have been discovered," whichever is later.
+Wisconsin's statute of limitations for filing a medical malpractice lawsuit can be found at Wisconsin Statutes section 893.55.
+This rule specifies that the case must be filed:

-If you are arguing that you did not discover you were harmed by the defendant's medical error within three years after it happened, keep in mind that as the plaintiff, you have the burden of proving that you did not know about that harm—and could not reasonably have been expected to discover it—earlier.
+If you're arguing that you didn't discover you were harmed by the defendant's medical error within three years after it happened, keep in mind that as the plaintiff, you have the burden of proving that you did not know about that harm—and could not reasonably have been expected to discover it—earlier.

-If you file a lawsuit after Wisconsin's deadline has passed, the defendant (the health care provider you're trying to sue) will surely ask the court to dismiss the case as time-barred.
-If the court grants that request (as it almost certainly will, unless one of the limited exceptions applies), you'll have lost any right to a legal remedy for your harm.
+If you file a medical malpractice lawsuit after Wisconsin's deadline has passed, the defendant (the health care provider you're trying to sue) will surely ask the court to dismiss the case as time-barred.
+If the court grants that request (as it almost certainly will), you'll have lost any right to a legal remedy for your harm.
 That's why it's crucial to pay attention to (and comply with) the medical malpractice statute of limitations.